succabs/succabs/README.md

   I am a developer from Finland.

-  - :telescope: Currently studying in university and looking for a job.
+  - :telescope: Currently on a job hunt, just got my Bachelor's degree in Computer Science.

   - :zap: Interested in Front End Development and Network Security.